Akram Aylisli: Author's reaction

 Responding to the critics accusing him of being partial, the writer has said: "If I had any doubt that I had disgraced my people that would break me.
 But they think that when I say two good words about some Armenian, I must say three good ones about an Azerbaijani.
 But it's not my business to keep that foolish balance!
 In my story I depict a character and his perception of reality.
 His mind is very fragile; he's on the brink of insanity."

 Aylisli defended himself in an interview, commenting that "Armenians are not enemies for me....How can they be?
 I am a writer living in the 21st century.
 A solution to Nagorno-Karabakh is being delayed, and hostility is growing between the two nations.
 I want to contribute to a peaceful solution."

 In answer to accusation of betrayal Aylisli claimed that he is not a patriot: Where have you seen a writer as a patriot?
 He must write everything his mind and reason tell him to."

 Support

-On February 3 a group of young independent intellectuals organized a small demonstration near the monument of Mirza Alakbar Sabir to support Akram Aylisli.
-A number of Azerbaijani writers and intellectuals, including famous writer and screenwriter Rustam Ibragimbekov, also spoke out in defence of Aylisli.
+On February 3, 2013, a group of young independent intellectuals organized a small demonstration near the monument of Mirza Alakbar Sabir to support Akram Aylisli.
+A number of Azerbaijani writers and intellectuals, including writer and screenwriter Rustam Ibragimbekov, also spoke out in defence of Aylisli.

-Leyla Yunus, a leading Azerbaijani human right activist, claimed that "Only Aylisli defends the honor and the dignity of our nation after the story of Ramil Safarov".
-Ragıp Zarakolu, a leading Turkish human right activist and publisher who is well known for facing legal harassment for a long time for publishing books about the Armenian genocide, also supported Aylisli.
+Leyla Yunus, an Azerbaijani human right activist, claimed that "Only Aylisli defends the honor and the dignity of our nation after the story of Ramil Safarov".
+Ragıp Zarakolu, a Turkish human right activist and publisher who is well known for facing legal harassment for a long time for publishing books about the Armenian genocide, also supported Aylisli.